With the growth of a company, the need to rebrand and develop a totally new brand identity or revision of the existing one emerges.

 Mailchimp evolving brand identity has made it adaptive to various size and still remain memorable to Mailchimp users.

 Revising your brand logo, colour palette, or typography becomes successful by having it consistent across all channels.
 This is among the core components to ensure your brand is recognizable wherever it appears.

-The choice of typography for your wordmark need to complement with other structural elements to make it easy to shift to a new identity.
+The choice of typography for your wordmark needs to complement other structural elements to make it easy to shift to a new identity.

-Let us know your thought on the Mailchimp new look with its identity in the comment below.
+Let us know your thought on Mailchimp’s new look with its identity in the comment below.